Lancia Aurelia

-The Lancia Aurelia is a car produced by Italian manufacturer Lancia from 1950 to the summer of 1958.
-It is noted for using one of the first series-production V6 engines.
+The Lancia Aurelia is a car manufactured and marketed by the Italian company, Lancia, from 1950 to the summer of 1958 — over a course of six series.
+Configurations included a 4-door saloon/sedan, 2-door cabriolet (B50/B52), 2-door GT coupé (B20), 2-door spider/convertible (B24), and as a rolling chassis for coachbuilders.
+The Aurelia is noted for using one of the first series-production V6 engines.

-Several body styles were offered: 4-door saloon, 2-door GT coupé (B20), 2-door spider/convertible (B24), and a chassis to be custom bodied by external coachbuilders.

 Establishing a post-war Lancia tradition, the car was named after a Roman road: the Via Aurelia, leading from Rome to Pisa.

 Specifications

 The Aurelia was designed under the direction of engineer Vittorio Jano.
 Its engine, one of the first production V6 engines, a 60° design developed by Francesco de Virgilio, who was between 1943 and 1948 a Lancia engineer, and who worked under Jano.
 During production, capacity grew from 1.8 L to 2.5 L. Prototype engines used a bore and stroke of 68 mm x 72 mm for 1,569 cc; these were tested between 1946 and 1948.
 It was an all-alloy pushrod design with a single camshaft between the cylinder banks.
 A hemispherical combustion chamber and in-line valves were used.
-A single Solex or Weber carburettor completed the engine.
+Carburation was by a single Solex or Weber.
 Some uprated 1,991 cc models were fitted with twin carburettors.

-At the rear was an innovative combination transaxle with the gearbox, clutch, differential, and inboard-mounted drum brakes.
+At the rear was an innovative combination transaxle integrating the gearbox, clutch, and differential, and inboard-mounted drum brakes.
 The front suspension was a sliding pillar design, with rear semi-trailing arms replaced by a de Dion tube in the Fourth series.
 The Aurelia was also first car to be fitted with radial tires as standard equipment.

-Initially 165SR400 Michelin X and later on the sports models fitted with 165HR400 Pirelli Cinturato.